sshambar/shtest/README.md

 * shtest::whitelist can be used for a "one-shot" whitelist.

-* shtest::strict trace enables backtraces at failure points.
+* shtest::trace enables backtraces at failure points.

 * shtest::add_focus is very useful to isolate just the output of a failing test (or test group)